Trying to lose weight? Ditch calorie-rich rewards after exercise

-NEW YORK (Reuters) - If you’re spending more time running, walking or pumping iron in the gym and still not losing weight, fitness experts say it could be due to too big a reward for still too little exercise.
+NEW YORK, July 22 (Reuters) - If you’re spending more time running, walking or pumping iron in the gym and still not losing weight, fitness experts say it could be due to too big a reward for still too little exercise.

 Although fitness has indisputable health benefits, it takes a lot of walking or running to burn off the calories in a donut.